240B-W20-Parallel-Archc/zifengli/README.md

-this directory contains an implementation of project_1 for cse240b winter 2019
+This directory contains an implementation of project for cse240b winter 2020

-this program determines the number of levels of cache and the latency for each level of cache.
+See the project assignment for detailed instructions